CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

     mapping
 }
 ```
-### Logging Missing Mapping Strategy #1
+### Logging Missing Mapping Strategy

-The first proposed way of monitoring mapping is to add functionality to LookupTableValueSet.kt to log a mapping error to the Action Log if the LOINC/SNOMED from the targeted observation resource used as the Key does not return a Value.
+The proposed way of monitoring mapping is to add functionality to LookupTableValueSet.kt to log a mapping error to the Action Log if the LOINC/SNOMED from the targeted observation resource used as the Key does not return a Value.

 Example: